 The Company continued to receive ground rents from the MIA and VCP in respect of properties on which Malita owns the dominium directum.
 In addition, the Company receives lease income in respect of the Open Air Theatre in City Gate, Valletta and a penalty from Government in respect of Parliament Building in Valletta until the completion certificate is issued.
-During the period under review, the Company has reached an agreement with the Government of Malta in relation to a number of improvements to the Parliament Building amounting to €7,000,000.
-As a result to this agreement, the lease agreement has been amended and the Company is receiving additional rent as from 1 June 2017.

-As explained in Note 4, the results for the period include a negative change in fair value on MIA and VCP properties of €169,000 which came about due to the slight upward movement of interest rates.
-This has been transferred to a non-distributable reserve.
-In addition, the Parliament Building and Open Air Theatre have been revalued, with a positive change in fair value of €7,295,000 being included in these interim financial statements.
+As explained in Note 4, the results for the Company registered a positive movement in fair value of the MIA and VCP properties as well as the Parliament Building and Open Air Theatre of €2,390,000 and €1,159,000 respectively which came about due to the slight downward movement of interest rates.
+This has been transferred to a non-distributable reserve (net of deferred tax).